+Certain Relationships and Related Transactions.
 A subsidiary of the Company, Hercules Energy Mfg.
-Corporation ("Hercules"), leases land and a building in Oklahoma City, Oklahoma from Mac Venture, Ltd. ("Mac Venture"), a limited partnership.
+Corporation ("Hercules"), leased land and a building in Oklahoma City, Oklahoma from Mac Venture, Ltd. ("Mac Venture"), a limited partnership.
 GPC (a wholly owned subsidiary of SBL) serves as the general partner of Mac Venture.
 The limited partners of Mac Venture include GPC and the three children of Jack E. Golsen.
 See "Security Ownership of Certain Beneficial Owners" and "Security Ownership of Management" above for a discussion of the stock ownership of SBL.
-The land leased by Hercules from Mac Venture consists of a total of 341,000 square feet, with 44,000 square feet in the building.
-Hercules leases the property from Mac Venture for \$7,500 per month under a triple net lease which began as of January 1, 1982, and expires on December 31, 1998.
+The warehouse and shop space leased by Hercules from Mac Venture consists of a total of 30,000 square feet.
+Hercules leased the property from Mac Venture for \$3,750 per month under a triple net lease extension which began as of January 1, 1999, and expired on December 31, 1999.
+On January 1, 2000, Hercules continued the lease on a month-to-month basis at the same lease amount per month.

-Northwest Internal Medicine Associates, ("Northwest") a division of Plaza Medical Group., P.C., has an agreement with the Company to perform medical examinations of the management and supervisory personnel of the Company and its subsidiaries.
-Under such agreement, Northwest is paid \$4,000 a month to perform all such examinations.
-Dr. Robert C. Brown (a director of the Company) is Vice President and Treasurer of Plaza Medical Group., P.C.
+Northwest Internal Medicine Associates ("Northwest"), a division of Plaza Medical Group, P.C., has an agreement with the Company to perform medical examinations of the management and supervisory personnel of the Company and its subsidiaries.
+In 1999, Northwest was paid \$4,000 per month to perform all such examinations.
+As of January 1, 2000, Northwest is paid \$2,000 a month on a month-to-month basis to perform all such examinations.
+Dr. Robert C. Brown (a director of the Company) is Vice President and Treasurer of Plaza Medical Group, P.C.

 In 1983, LSB Chemical Corp. ("LSB Chemical"), a subsidiary of the Company, acquired all of the outstanding stock of El Dorado Chemical Company ("EDC") from its then four stockholders ("Ex-Stockholders").
 A substantial portion of the purchase price consisted of an earnout based primarily on the annual after-tax earnings of EDC for a ten-year period.
-During 1989, two of the Ex-Stockholders received LSB Chemical promissory notes for a portion of their earnout, in lieu of cash, totaling approximately \$896,000, payable \$496,000 in January 1990, and \$400,000 in May 1994.
+During 1989, two of the Ex-Stockholders received LSB Chemical promissory notes for a portion of their earnout, in lieu of cash, totaling approximately \$896,000, payable \$496,000 in January 1990, and \$400,000 in May, 1994.
 LSB Chemical agreed to a buyout of the balance of the earnout from the four Ex-Stockholders for an aggregate purchase amount of \$1,231,000.
-LSB Chemical purchased for cash the earnout from two of the Ex-Stockholders and issued multi-year promissory notes totaling \$676,000 to the other two Ex-Stockholders.
+LSB Chemical purchased for cash the earnout from two of the Ex- Stockholders and issued multi-year promissory notes totaling \$676,000 to the other two Ex-Stockholders.
 Jack E. Golsen guaranteed LSB Chemical's payment obligation under the promissory notes.
-The unpaid balance of these notes at March 31, 1998, was \$400,000.
+The unpaid balance of these notes at March 31, 2000, was \$400,000.